apache/spark/python/docs/source/migration_guide/pyspark_3.3_to_3.4.rst

 Upgrading from PySpark 3.3 to 3.4
 =================================

 * In Spark 3.4, the schema of an array column is inferred by merging the schemas of all elements in the array.
-To restore the previous behavior where the schema is only inferred from the first element, set the spark configuration as follows: ``{"spark.sql.pyspark.legacy.inferArrayTypeFromFirstElement.enabled": True}``.
+To restore the previous behavior where the schema is only inferred from the first element, you can set ``spark.sql.pyspark.legacy.inferArrayTypeFromFirstElement.enabled`` to ``true``.